 i am elated each morning, i look so forward to my walk before work. it sets a great tone for the day. i don’t arrive to work miserable. on the contrary, i’m often inspired. i allow myself this time to reflect, see beautiful sights, get some exercise, enjoy a coffee beverage, listen to music. it’s really a great form of meditation for me.

 the konmari method has served me well. i didn’t do it by the book and have miles to go, but it is having an impact on me and my house. even the husband has started to tidy up and purge. we don’t keep junk mail around. things are generally trimmer and cleaner. it’s quite nice.

-even folks in nyc who wear bargain clothes look pretty darn stylish. i find myself critiquing outfits during my morning commute. some folks really have a refined edge, and it’s refreshing.
+even folks in nyc who wear bargain clothes look fairly on trend. i find myself critiquing outfits during my morning commute. some folks really have refined edge, and it’s refreshing.

 i’m barely put together, but i definitely have a style of my own. it’s made up of bargain/second hand clothes as well as uniqlo/gap/banana/h&m finds. loft now too. that’s about all i can afford. thanks to the konmari method, i really don’t shop as much as i used to.